 That’s a market?

-The bill allows insurers to use the precise, geocoded nearest-five-or-six-shops solution the CDI considers an appropriate definition of a collision repair market.
+The bill allows insurers to use the precise, geocoded six-shops-plus a mile solution the CDI considers an appropriate definition of a collision repair market.
 But it gives them two other options: Assembly districts, or enough contiguous ZIP Codes in a Local Workforce Development area to have at least 30 shops.

 The 2011 California redistricting effort sought to get as close to 465,674 people in each district as possible.
 Thus, some Assembly districts are huge and would create an absurdly large “market”; for example, District 1 runs from Lake Tahoe to the Oregon border.